ueberdosis/blog/content/blog/19/post.md

 ---
-title: How we manage to be a remote company.
+title: How we manage to be a remote company
-teaser: From the very beginning, the home office was an essential part of our company's DNA, and we believe that empowering remote work should be the next step.
+teaser: From the very beginning, home office was an essential part of our company's DNA.
+Empowering remote work should be the next step.
 author: Philip Isik
 slug: remote-company
-published_at: 2020-11-10
+published_at: 2020-11-12
 ---

 First things first: Practicing remote work tells you a lot about the people, the culture, the processes, and the structures of a company.
 Remote work can result from a humble, respectful, and confident philosophy of how a company is treating its team.